 Options for SOX Training

 There is a multitude of options when it comes to the educational platforms for this type of training.
 One of the most common choices is in-house training, while other people choose to rely on the expertise of a consultant.
 This choice is likely determined by the size and existing resources of the company.
-Either way, the choice to incorporate the raining into your business is a sound investment.
+Either way, the choice to incorporate the training into your business is a sound investment.

 SOX compliance training is a critical resource for your company.
 It’s important to determine the status of your employee’s SOX knowledge and how they incorporate the knowledge into their role with the company.
 A simple training could yield a rewarding result for your business.